 - previous and ongoing relations with the car insurance company

 - level of drunk driving offense and punishment measures, etc.

 Each state establishes the period of a DUI record differently.
-In California, alcohol DUI or drug DUI conviction will show up on your record for 10 years.
-Even though a DUI may remain on the criminal record for the rest of your life, insurance companies usually pay attention only to your state’s department of motor vehicle (DMV) record.
-After this 10-year period, the DMV will remove not count this a DUI against you.
-After 10 years, your insurance rate will be the same as a driver without a DUI on the record.
+In California, an alcohol DUI or drug DUI convictions will show up on your record for 10 years.
+Even though a DUI may remain on the criminal record for the rest of your life, insurance companies keep your insurance rate high only for 10 years after the DUI.
+After 10-year period, the DMV and the insurance companies will not count a DUI against you.
+Thus, after 10 years, your insurance rate will be the same as for a driver who does not have a DUI on their record.

 There are two possible ways for the insurance company to find out about your Los Angles DUI.
 First, the insurance company can find out about your DUI by checking your DMV record.
-It is a common practice for the insurance companies to request DMV or Motor Vehicle record check while you’re renewing your policy or applying for a new insurance.
-Secondly, when you ask for a SR 22 from your auto insurance company to submit an SR 22 to the DMV, the insurence company might get suspicious and ran your DMV record to see why you are asking for an SR-22.
+It is a common practice for insurance companies to request DMV or Motor Vehicle record when you’re renewing your policy or when you are applying for new policy.
+Second, when you ask your auto insurance company to submit an SR 22 to the DMV, the insurence company might get suspicious and run your DMV record to see why you are asking for an SR-22.
 Because the SR-22 is only requires for high risk drivers to prove that you have an insurance, the insuranc company will get suspisious that your DMV record changed or that you got arrested for a DUI.
-The DMV will request SR22 for the following reasons:
+The DMV will require an SR-22 from drivers the following reasons:

 - Driver’s license suspended or canceled after a DUI conviction.